Reorienting-to-Recovery/DSMtemperature/README.md

 The HEC5Q model accepts flow inputs from the CALSIM II water resources system operations planning model.
 The DSMtemperature package contains HEC5Q from two distinct model runs: 2008-2009 CalSim II run and 2018-2019 CalSim II BiOp runs.
 Watershed specific methods are detailed on the Reference tab.

 ### Dependencies
-The `DSMTemperature` package provides data for several other packages within the [CVPIA Open Science Collaborative](https://github.com/CVPIA-OSC).
+The `DSMTemperature` package provides data for several other packages within the [Reorienting to Recovery Organization](https://github.com/reorienting-to-recovery).
 These relationships are visualized in the dependency graph below.

 <img src="man/figures/dependencyChain.svg" width="100%"/>